• Skip to primary navigation

 Double cream

-You can use heavy whipping cream if you don't have double.
-We like double cream for its thick consistency but feel free to substitute it if you need to.
+If you don't have double cream, you can use heavy whipping cream.
+We like double cream for its thick consistency, but feel free to substitute it if necessary.

 Vegan milk tea ice cream recipe